Alexmohajeri/ShimmerBot/README.md

 # ShimmerBot
-Discord bot to send reminders of upcoming races
+Discord bot to send reminders of upcoming races.
+Currently set for the 2022 calendar with all times set to 00:00, since session times are not confirmed

 This Discord bot is used to send text reminders of upcoming race times on a weekly basis.